 - TR205-Request for Trial by Written Declaration

-If you do not take care of your traffic citation in a timely manner, you may be convicted of the citation (pursuant to CVC §40903), and a civil assessment of $300.00 added to the amount currently due.
+If you do not take care of your traffic citation in a timely manner, you may be convicted of the citation (pursuant to CVC §40903).

 In addition to a civil assessment, the court may authorize collection actions on the amount due including, referral to a collection agency, CA Franchise Tax Board, wage garnishments, attachments of your bank accounts and personal property, and the filing of liens on your real property.

 Collections cases are divided into two categories: Failure to Appear and Failure to Pay

 When fine is paid in full on FTA or FTP, DMV hold will not be released for approximately 5 days.

 In most infraction cases, you may pay your bail and clear the FTA.
 When fine is paid in full, DMV hold will not be released for approximately 5 days.